 At some point in time breeders and others began to call the Fainting Goat breed by the name of Myotonics.
 This is because of the myotonic condition that they have.
 The problem is that over the years the Myotonic goats and the Fainting Goats have slowly taken different paths and have basicly become two different breeds due to the breeders breeding away from the standard (in order to get bigger goats) and/or cross breeding to increase the rate of maturation in order to be competitive in the market place and in some of the show arenas.
 This can be confusing to both new and old breeders.
 Do your research before purchasing your goats.
 Make sure they match the Fainting Goat standard.
 This will save you some grief later down the road.

 We DO NOT raise Myotonic Goats.
 They don’t faint as well as the Fainting Goats!
-Myotonics DO NOT match the breed description of the Fainting Goats, however, you will find many breeders and even some registries that still call them Fainting Goats.
-Myotonic goats are a larger breed often used as a commercial goat.
+Myotonics DO NOT match the breed description of the Fainting Goats, however, of lack of education and the availability of information, you will find many breeders and even some registries that still call the m Fainting Goats.
+Myotonic goats are a larger breed often used as a show goat that is setting the new standards for the Myotonic goats and are trying to be competitive as a commercial goat.
 (A copy of the Fainting Goat breed standard can be found on this website for your reference.
 It is the only photographic breed standard anywhere!)

 All of our goats are registered the American Fainting Goat Organization.
 Read more about them at http://www.americanfaintinggoat.com